Our Team

 Active Matter | Single-Cell | Machine Learning

-BA, Biology, Religious Studies, Bowdoin College
+BA, Biology, Bowdoin College

 Arjuna Subramanian